GovReady/govready-q/docs/source/installation-guide/installing-govready-q-server/linux/ubuntu/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. note::
-   These steps assume your are installing into the ``/opt/`` directory as root.
+   These steps assume you are installing into the ``/opt/`` directory as root.

 Clone the GovReady-Q repository from GitHub into the desired directory on your Ubuntu server.